ZacxDev/generooni/README.md

 ## Introduction

 Generooni is a powerful tool that streamlines your code generation processes.
-By intelligently managing dependencies, caching outputs, and isolating tasks, it ensures your codegen pipeline is fast, consistent, and hassle-free.
+By intelligently managing dependencies, caching outputs, and isolating tasks, it ensures your codegen pipeline is fast, consistent, and correct.

 ## Why Use Generooni?

 Modern development often relies on multiple code generation tools, leading to:

 - **Slow Build Times**: As more codegen tasks are added, builds become sluggish.
-- **Complex Dependencies**: Managing execution order can become a nightmare.
+- **Complex Dependencies**: Managing execution order of interdependent tasks can become a nightmare.
-- **Inconsistent Code**: Generated code may be outdated or conflicting.
+- **Inconsistent Code**: Generated code may be outdated or conflicting, especially if checked in.
-- **Multiple Runs Needed**: Ensuring all code is up-to-date often requires several passes.
+- **Multiple Runs Needed**: Ensuring all code is up-to-date often requires several passes, increasing build times.

 **Generooni** solves these problems by: